Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Farewell Times Square as F. W. Woolworth retires after a century of service to New York City.

-One Associate wrote in 2004 to tell the Original Virtual Museum of his last day with the business.
+One Associate wrote in 2004 to tell the Woolworths Museum of his last day with the business.
 He was Manager of one of the New York stores.
 To avoid embarrassing him we have omitted his name.

 "At six o'clock on Saturday we closed the doors, the remaining fixtures and remnants had been packed up and shipped out.
 My son, who worked in the store, and I sat in the middle of the floor.
 You might expect someone from Executive Office to come and say goodbye.
 But all we got was a reply-paid envelope asking us to mail the keys back to the Real Estate Dept. in the Woolworth Building.